Advent of Code 2015 - Day 13 - Knights of the Dinner Table

 );

-Instead of piggy-backing on the reduction to include the previous family member (like we did in Day 9) I decided to implement a zip function which returned a tuple of each seat neighbours (gracefully handling the circular nature of the table).
+Instead of piggy-backing on the reduction to include the previous family member (like we did in Day 9), I decided to implement a zip function that returns a tuple of each seat’s neighbours (gracefully handling the circular nature of the table).
 These neighbouring tuples are then reduced over to produce the total happiness score for that given arrangement.

 const zip = <A, B>(a: A[], b: B[]): [A, B][] =>